| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 plot_type |

 Character vector.
-The possible options are "overall" (default), "comb", and "explicand".
+The possible options are "overall" (default), "coalition", and "explicand".

 If |